Urmet Uusorg

 Urmet Uusorg (born 27 September 1976) is an Estonian athletics competitor.

 Biography

 He was born in Nõva, Lääne County.
 He studied at Tallinn Pedagogical Institute's Faculty of Physical Education.

 He began athletics training in 1990, coached by Peeter Kallas.
 He is multiple-time Estonian champion in different running disciplines.
 He has represented Estonian national athletics team 21 times.

 According to World Athletics, he is a National Champion on eight occasions and a National Indoor Champion on five occasions.

+His daughter Mia Mireia Uusorg is also an athlete.